Mitchell Community College is approved by the NC Real Estate Commission and the NC Appraisal Board to offer real estate and appraisal courses.

 All registered trainees, real estate appraiser licensees and certificate holders must complete 28 hours of continuing education before June 1 of every odd numbered year.
 As part of the 28 hours of continuing education, licensees must complete the seven-hour national Uniform Standards of Professional Appraisal Practice (USPAP).
 USPAP is updated every even numbered year, and each trainee, licensee and certificate holder has to take the most recent USPAP updated course prior to June 1 of every even numbered year.
 Mitchell offers both elective and USPAP courses to fulfill the requirements for appraisers who wish to renew their licenses on active status.
 Cost: $95 Schedule: Offered Spring semester

-Real Estate Pre-Licensing Course
+Real Estate Pre-Licensing Course - *Currently not Available; check back February 2018

 This class is the first step in becoming a "provisional broker."
 It covers basic real estate principles and practices, including real estate law, contracts, brokerage practices, financing, closing, valuation, fair housing, property management, taxation and real estate math.
 Students must pass the class with at least an 80 percent average grade.
 Upon successful completion, you will be eligible to take the North Carolina Real Estate Commission exam that is required to become a licensed real estate broker.
 Cost: $190 + book